DCC-EX/dcc-ex.github.io/docs/ex-turntable/configure.rst

 `Default: disabled`

 When defined, this inverts the state of the STEP pin for two wire drivers such as the A4988, DRV8825, and TMC2208.
+We have not come across a stepper driver that requires this inverted but the option is available should one be encountered.

 This has no effect if using the ULN2003.